 4 bushy sprigs fresh rosemary (1/2 ounce).

 Clean and hull two quarts of strawberries.
-Figure on four cups of berries in each quart container.
+Figure on four cups of berries per quart container.

 Slice berries into lengthwise quarters.